Dent Disease

 Padova, IT

-Franca Anglani practices in Padova, Italy.
+Franca Anglani practices practicing medicine in Padova, Italy.
 Ms. Anglani is rated as an Elite expert by MediFind in the treatment of Dent Disease.
-Her top areas of expertise are Dent Disease, Nephrocalcinosis, Freeman Sheldon Syndrome, and Lowe Syndrome.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Dent Disease, Nephrocalcinosis, Freeman Sheldon Syndrome, and Lowe Syndrome.

 Elite in Dent Disease